cowardsa/samuelcoward/README.md

 <p>
 <img src="website_profile.jpg" alt="Smiley face" style="float:left;width:150px;">
 Hi, I'm currently an Imperial College London PhD student in the Circuits and Systems Group, under the supervision of <a href="https://cas.ee.ic.ac.uk/people/gac1/">Professor George Constantinides</a>.
 My research looks at all aspects of numerical hardware design and how we can create fast but verified hardware.
-My main project looks at novel techniques to optimise RTL level circuit designs.
+My main project looks at novel techniques to optimise RTL level circuit designs, with side projects investigating bitvector transformation correctness and tight arithmetic expression bounds.
 </p>
  </body>
 </html>